 - Creating and maintaining within the organization a level of awareness of the need for Information Security as an integral part of the day-to-day business.

 - Protecting information assets under the control of the organization.

 Keepnet Labs Limited considers the Cloud services it uses to be extensions of its own infrastructure that require an equal or increased degree of information security, depending on the nature of the service and of the assets stored or processed within it.

-Keepnet Labs Limited requires that the confidentiality, integrity and availability of assets within Cloud services are protected and preserved to at least the same level as assets within its own systems.
-Cloud services used by Keepnet Labs Limited are within the scope of Keepnet Labs Limited’s information security management system (ISMS) and are subject to risk assessment and application of suitable technical and organisational controls in line with the procedures defined in the ISMS.
+Keepnet Labs Limited requires that the confidentiality, integrity, and availability of assets within Cloud services are protected and preserved to at least the same level as assets within its own systems.
+Cloud services used by Keepnet Labs Limited are within the scope of Keepnet Labs Limited’s information security management system (ISMS) and are subject to risk assessment and application of suitable technical and organizational controls in line with the procedures defined in the ISMS.

 In particular, the controls applied to Cloud services within Keepnet Labs Limited’s ISMS take into account:

 - The information stored in the Cloud service and the risk of potential access and/or management by the Cloud service provider;

 - The assets that are maintained in the Cloud service;

 - The processes and programs used within the Cloud service;